marianafcosta/minesweeper/README.md

 My plan is to get a MVP ready for all of them, even if the solutions found are not ideal.

+# Notes

+-   I can't get Heroku to build the app in the `heroku-postbuild` phase, so for now I have to build the application manually and commit the build files

 ## Instructions

 ```